 Based on these all in the trial held on 22 December 2005 the Competition Council established that concerning all cartel members, their conduct continued in the frame of the cartel were likely to have an impact restricting competition in the GIS market of Hungary, and imposed a HUF 702 million competition supervision fine as a total on the defending undertakings Alstom (HUF 440 million), Siemens (HUF 80 million), VA Tech (HUF 159 million) and those of the Areva group (HUF 23 million).
-The fines imposed reflect the duration of membership in the cartel, and in the case of Siemens the fact that it left the cartel in 1999, so its conduct restricting competition before this date could no more be taken into consideration according to the Hungarian competition law in force.
+The fines imposed reflect the duration of membership in the cartel, and in the case of Siemens the fact that it left the cartel in 1999, so its conduct restricting competition law in force.
 Early 2004 Areva has taken over the T&D branch participating indirectly in the cartel from Alstom, and in the short period following that date Areva was also responsible for the activity of the cartel.